transdigiware/blockchain/v10_dashboard.md

 {{site.data.keyword.blockchainfull}} Platform brings a Network Monitor to provide an overview of your blockchain environment, including network resources, members, joined channels, transaction performance data, and deployed chaincode.
 The Network Monitor also offers you the entry point to run Swagger APIs, develop a network with {{site.data.keyword.blockchainfull_notm}} Platform, and try sample applications.
 {:shortdesc}

-Use this tutorial to learn how to use your Network Monitor to operate an Enterprise Plan or Starter Plan network.
-Although most screen shots in the tutorial are for Enterprise Plan, the instructions are also valid for Starter Plan.
-When certain features are only accessible for one plan, the relevant section is labeled with **for Starter Plan networks** or **for Enterprise Plan networks**.
+Use this tutorial to learn how to use your Network Monitor to operate an Enterprise Plan network.

 ## Left navigation pane
 {: #ibp-dashboard-left-navigation}